NJ (908) 688-5577

 The body experiences many changes during pregnancy, and one of the areas that is greatly affected is the feet.
 Foot pain is often a common problem that accompanies pregnancy and can occur for a number of reasons.
 Because pregnancy leads to weight gain that distributes differently throughout the body, the arch of the foot can flatten out and the feet can roll inwards while walking.
 Another common occurrence during pregnancy is swollen feet.
 This occurs because water tends to be retained more in the body and pools in the legs and feet.
 Ingrown toenails also frequently occur during pregnancy.
 The toenails are more likely to be pushed into the skin surrounding the nail when wearing tight fitting socks or shoes.
 If you are pregnant and dealing with any foot-related issues, consulting with a podiatrist could be very beneficial.
 A podiatrist will be able to help provide a variety of suggestions to help relieve your foot pain and can continue to monitor the health of your feet throughout your pregnancy.

 Pregnant women with swollen feet can be treated with a variety of different methods that are readily available.
-For more information about other cures for swollen feet during pregnancy, consult with one of our podiatrists from Advanced Podiatry.
+For more information about other cures for swollen feet during pregnancy, consult with Glenn Davison, DPM from Advanced Podiatry.
 Our doctor will attend to all of your foot and ankle needs.

 What Foot Problems Can Arise During Pregnancy?